cvonk/OPNpool/FULL_INSTALL.md

 > If you have an iPhone, or you have problems running the Android app, you can extend `esp_prov.py` to include `mqtt_url` similar to what is shown [here](https://github.com/espressif/esp-idf-provisioning-android/issues/11#issuecomment-586973381).
 Sorry, I don't have the iOS development environment.

 In the last step of provisioning, this `factory` image will download the `interface` image from an external site.
-If you rather use your own site, you need to build the `interface` image first as shown later in this document.

 From VScode:

-  * Change to the `OPNpool/factory` folder.
+  * Change to the `OPNpool/factory` folder, using `File > Open`.
-  * Connect your ESP32 module, and select the serial port (`^e p`)
+  * Connect your ESP32 module, and select the serial port using `ctrl-e p`.
+  * Erase the NVRAM in flash using `ctrl-e r`.
-  * If you built and host your own `interface` image, you need to specify the path by editing the SDK configuration (`^e g`) and scroll down to OPNpool and specify your "Firmware upgrade url endpoint" (e.g. http://host.domain/path/interface.bin).
+  * If you built and host your own `interface` image, you need to specify the path by editing the SDK configuration (`ctrl-e g`) and scroll down to OPNpool and specify your "Firmware upgrade url endpoint" (e.g. http://host.domain/path/interface.bin).
-  * Start the build-upload-monitor cycle (`e d`).
+  * Start the build-upload-monitor cycle using `ctrl-e d`.

 Using an Android phone: